First Review Output

 Go to the completed review job in GitLab and open the artifact list under .ai-review/.

-Example: when to stay in ai-review.md and when to open ai-review.json
+Example: when to stay in ai-review.html, ai-review.md, and ai-review.json

 Use this rule of thumb: